dcansugurer/Computational-Biology/README.md

+# Computational Biology

-# Transition Probability Matrix
+## Transition Probability Matrix

-## Generateion of a random transition rate matrix 𝑄 to model the rates of nucleic acid substitutions.
+### Generation of a random transition rate matrix 𝑄 to model the rates of nucleic acid substitutions.

+## PAM Matrix